Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 See colour and texture in person

 Biophilic styling is tactile, so photos only tell part of the story.
-If you want to compare timber tones, fabric textures or the scale of a table in real life, visit one of our five showrooms in Rocklea, North Ipswich, Beenleigh, Sandgate or Bundall (Gold Coast).
+If you want to compare timber tones, fabric textures or the scale of a table in real life, visit one of our five showrooms in Rocklea, North Ipswich, Beenleigh, Virginia or Bundall (Gold Coast).
+Find your nearest showroom.

 Easy biophilic upgrades you can make this week

-Think baskets, shades, a textured rug or a chair with visible weave.
+• Introduce a woven accent.
+Think baskets, a textured throw, or a chair with visible weave.

-Less clutter means your textures, greenery and furniture shapes work harder.
+• Reduce visual noise.
+Less clutter means your textures and furniture shapes work harder.

 Biophilic design FAQ